First Games in Phaser with Mike Dwyer

-We recently sat down with Mike Dwyer, game developer and student of Phaser game development at Zenva, and talked about his super exciting game Two Blades which is now available in the Google Play Store.
+We recently sat down with Mike Dwyer, game developer and student of Phaser game development at Zenva, and talked about his super exciting game Two Blades which was available in the Google Play Store.

 Can you tell us about your programming and game development journey?